Serving all people by providing personalized health and wellness through exemplary care, education and research.

 A CT scan uses a series of X-rays and a computer to create detailed images of the inside of the body.
 This test can confirm a diagnosis of kidney cancer.
 During the test, you lie still on a table as it slides into a CT scanner.
 A CT scan is painless.
 You may be asked to hold your breath 1 or more times during the scan.

 In some cases, you will be asked to drink a contrast dye 4 to 6 hours before the scan.
 Then you may be asked not to eat anything until a second set of pictures is taken.
-The dye allows your health care provider to see certain parts of the body more clearly.
+The dye allows your healthcare provider to see certain parts of the body more clearly.
 The dye will pass through your body and exit through your bowel movements.
-Dye may be given by vein as well.
+Dye may be given by injection into a vein as well.
 When the dye is injected, you may have a warm feeling from your chest to your groin.
-Tell your health care provider if you have ever had a reaction to contrast dye.
+Tell your healthcare provider if you have ever had a reaction to contrast dye.
 This includes hives, trouble breathing, or becoming suddenly hot.
 Special medicines can be given before the test to help prevent these kinds of reactions.

 During the test, you lie still on a table as it passes into a scanner tube.
-If you are claustrophobic, you may be given a sedative before having this test.
+If you can’t handle small enclosed spaces (claustrophobic), you may be given a sedative before having this test.
 The scanner takes 2 to 15 minutes to create an image.
 You may need more than 1 set of images.
 The test may last an hour or more.
 An MRI test is painless, but it is noisy.
 You can bring earphones and an MP3 device, or ask for earplugs.

 An ultrasound test uses sound waves to create images on a computer screen.
 A gel is put on the skin of your lower back.
 A technician then uses a wand called a transducer to press on the skin above your kidneys.
 This test can help show if a kidney tumor is a fluid-filled sac (cyst) or a solid tumor.
 A solid tumor is more likely to be cancer.